-There is a profound aspect of Hawai’i, which is often misunderstood.
+There is a profound aspect of Hawai’i which is often misunderstood.
 When a facsimile of a Hawaiian original is made without incorporating the Hawaiian heart and soul, something is lost.
-It can be fun to put on an aloha shirt that follows the latest fashion trends and have a Mai Tai or Pina Colada.
+It can be fun to wear an aloha shirt that follows the latest fashion trends and have a Mai Tai or Pina Colada.
 Absolutely!

 GLOSSARY* of Hawaiian Words

 Hula Kahiko – Ancient Hula